JustinHoyt/PoshPlus/README.md

 - In the startup menu screen
     - Set the startup shell to Powershell Admin
     - Set the color scheme to Solarized
-- Once ConEmu starts open the settings and find the Main Console Font and Alternative Console Font
+- Once ConEmu starts open the settings and find the `Main Console Font` and `Alternative Console Font` settings
-    - Change both of them to Meslo LG M for Powerline
+    - Change both of them to `Meslo LG M for Powerline`
     - This font comes installed with the installation script